djplaner/canvas-collections/docs/reference/conceptual-model/representations/claytons/overview.md

 # "Claytons" Collections

-> _add info about css_

 ## Why and what?

 Canvas Collections is able to modify the default Canvas modules view to provide a more useful and engaging experience for students and teachers.
 There are two ways Canvas Collections can make this modification:

-=== "'Live' Canvas Collections"
+### 'Live' Canvas Collections

 The standard "live" version of Canvas Collections requires that you have installed the Collections code - either [individually](../../../../getting-started/install/individual.md) or [institutionally](../../../../getting-started/install/institutional.md).
 This code runs and updated the Canvas modules view as you are watching (i.e. live).

 If you or your students are unable to install the Collections code, then you can use the "Claytons" Collections to create a similar experience.

-=== "'Claytons' Canvas Collections"
+### 'Claytons' Canvas Collections

 "Claytons" Collections is the Collections you have when you're not having Collections (a play on [a marketing campaign for a drink](https://en.wikipedia.org/wiki/Claytons)).
 It's a way for one person to install and use 'live' Collections to create normal Canvas pages that contains the Collections visual representation.
 As a Canvas page, this can be viewed without the Collections code.

 It is a way of semi-automating common advice from the Canvas community to manually create pages to workaround the limitations of Canvas' module view.
 Some examples of that advice, include: [create full navigation using pages](http://lisahistory.net/wordpress/2020/06/working-against-canvas-three-tips/), [create an inviting course home page](https://community.canvaslms.com/t5/Canvas-Instructional-Designer/Creating-an-inviting-course-home-page/ba-p/267236), and [home sweet home pages without tables](https://community.canvaslms.com/t5/Canvas-Instructional-Designer/Home-Sweet-Homepages-without-Tables/ba-p/275079).

+!!! note "Some 'Claytons' representations require external CSS"

+    The Canvas Rich Content Editor (RCE) places limitations on the CSS/HTML that can be used in a Canvas page.
+These limitations constrain what can be achieved visually.
+Either directly or via Claytons.

+    A solution to this is to use external CSS files.
+There are two common ways to achieve this

+    1. Canvas Theme Editor.
+    2. Use of an external tool (e.g. Design Plus from CIDI Labs)

+    Both require Canvas admin access.

 ## How does it work?